Student AI Fluency Curriculum

 Four ways to implement

-The model is flexible enough to fit very different institutional realities.
+Flexible enough to fit very different institutional realities

 Some campuses will embed fluency into existing courses.
 Others will create modules, workshops, or a more structured pathway.
 The point is to make intentional design easier.